SEMICeu/documentation/toolchain.md

 Commercial fees are only required for Enterprise Architect.
 The others have a free tier (to which the objectives of this work complies) or are Open Source components.

+It is assumed throughout the documentation that editors and developers are familiar with GitHub and with the basic CI/CD principle: a commit leads to a execution of a software process.

 ## Editors HowTo